Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 **GOES**

 > I will only cover the European EWS-G2 (GOES 15), given that I only have LOS with this one.
 The US has several other GOES satellites, their reception is simmilar to Elektro-L LRIT/HRIT.
-- EWS-G2, a retired GOES satellite moved to Europe to replace EWS-G1 (GOES 13) broadcasts a **linearly polarized** GVAR signal.
+- **EWS-G2 (GOES 15)**, a retired GOES satellite moved to Europe to replace EWS-G1 (GOES 13), broadcasts a **linearly polarized** GVAR signal.
 It lacks FEC, meaning you have to get it at a fairly decent strength for a decode witout any grain.
+A full disc image is transmitted every 3 hours.

 ---

 **FengYun**
-> I don't have information about 4A and 4B, **I only have LOS and verified information about FengYun 2H**, will not include anything else to avoid giving false information.

-- The Fengyun 2 and 4 series are geostaionary, FengYun 2G, 2H, 4A and 4B currently transmit an L-band signal with imagery.
+- There are **4** satellites broadcasting in the L-band: FengYun 2H, 2G, 4A and 4B.
+- The older satellites (2H and 2G) broadcast a **linearly polarized S-VISSR** signal in addition to a **__dead__ LRIT containing filler data**.
+They broadcast S-VISSR nonstop, except for when they are broadcasting the dead LRIT signal.
+The timeslots are further defined below.
+- The two newer satellites (4A and 4B) broadcast a **linearly polarized LRIT** and **HRIT** signal.
+The LRIT signal is a fairly poor quality, HRIT only includes a single infrared channel.

 ### Dish